Course Details

 For more information Click Here

-*UL applicants should complete the CTL Further Study Application Form which can be found here and submit to Alison O’Regan (alison.oregan@ul.ie) in HR and include it in your programme application.
+*Employees at UL have the opportunity to avail of a fee waiver and should complete the CTL Further Study Application Form here and submit to Alison O’Regan (alison.oregan@ul.ie) in HR.
+Please also include it in your application.

 Further information on fees and payment of fees is available from the Student Fees Office website.
 All fee related queries should be directed to the Student Fees Office (Phone: +353 61 213 007 or email student.fees.office@ul.ie.)